 High productivity depends on quality-consciousness.
 There is simply no other way to sell sizeable amounts of products and services at a profit.
-If we do not delivery quality, customers are going to complain, and we will have to devote our resources to satisfying those complaints.
+If we do not deliver quality, customers are going to complain, and we will have to devote our resources to satisfying those complaints.

-Thus if we want to achieve our goals in business and private activities, we need to pay attention to every step of the process.
+Thus, if we want to achieve our goals in business and private activities, we need to pay attention to every step of the process.
 By carrying out every step correctly, we can move steadily in the right direction, without having to go back to correct errors.

 In doing so, Seneca was slightly decoupling morality from success, against the Aristotelian tradition.
 In the “Nicomachean Ethics” and “Eudemian Ethics,” Aristotle (384-322 BC) had set up an ethical framework in which virtues constitute the method for attaining success and happiness.